 - Soundproofing – In addition to blocking airflow, fiberglass also has a knack for blocking sound.
 Even if you have loud neighbors or a heating and cooling unit that won’t shut up, fiberglass insulation ensures that the acoustics in your home stay sharp.

 - Eco-Friendliness – Fiberglass is composed of a combination of glass, sand, and other recycled materials, and naturally conserves non-renewable fuel sources.
-This makes it among the most environmentally friendly insulators on the market.
+This makes it among the most environmentally friendly insulation product on the market.

 5) It’s Cheap

-Though fiberglass is an excellent insulator, you wouldn’t guess it from the cost.
+Not only is it effective, durable, eco-friendly, and energy efficient, but it’s also cheaper than most materials.
+Though fiberglass insulation products are excellent insulators, you wouldn’t guess it from the cost.
 In some cases, you can find it for well under $1 per square foot.
 Even at its costliest, fiberglass insulation cost per square foot will unlikely exceed $1.30.

 Fiberglass is like a superstar athlete that you’ve managed to retain on a rookie contract: it’s incredible how little you have to pay for the top-tier efficacy.
-The price point and savings on energy bills make it a clear winning choice when comparing fiberglass insulation vs foam.
+The price point and savings on energy costs and bills make it a clear winning choice for home insulation when comparing fiberglass insulation vs spray foam insulation.